getsentry/sentry-javascript/packages/gatsby/README.md

 ## Sentry Performance

 To enable Tracing support, supply the `tracesSampleRate` to the options and make sure you have installed the `@sentry/tracing` package.
+This will also turn on the `BrowserTracing` integration for automatic instrumentation of the browser.

 ```javascript
 {